 Full name being the FIFA World Cup (Fédération Internationale de Football Association — the governing body of Association Football), The World Cup is an international competition between national football teams hosted every four years.
-It's the Big Occasion of both football and all sports in the World — much more popular than the Olympic Games and the Super Bowl merged together, with a tv audience in the billions.
+It's the Biggest Occasion in football, all sports, and the entire World — much more popular than the Olympic Games and the Super Bowl merged together, with a tv audience in the billions.

 It is also much more prestigious than almost any other sporting event — about the only other event that comes close is the Olympic Games, and even then many nations would gladly swap a fistful of Olympic Golds for a World Cup winnote .
 Apart from anything else, more than 300 Olympic Gold medals are awarded every four years, but there's only one World Cup winner every four.

 For a team to win the World Cup means the players will be heroes for life in their native country, especially in those nations such as England and France where success is rare; in those nations such as Honduras, Panama and Trinidad & Tobago where success hasn't even come yet, the fact that they qualified to participate is enough to have a National Holiday.
 For the country itself, it can have far-reaching socio-economic effects.
 West Germany's surprise win against the much-vaunted Hungarians in 1954 is credited with cementing that country into a unified, confident nation-state instead of a broken, battered, occupied country, while the loss on the opposite side lead to a breakup of a sports dynasty that was cemented by the 1956 Revolution.
 France's spectacular win in 1998 on home soil (against Brazil, no less) with a majority of black and Arab-descended players is said to mark a turning point in positive race relations in France.